CONTENT

 Verbs with Accusative and Dative

 Rule 5: Some verbs have a dative object and an accusative object.
 Mainly verbs of giving, taking and saying belong to this group.
-The specific thing about using these verbs is that two people and one thing occur must together in one sentence.
+The specific thing about using these verbs is that two people and one thing must be together in one sentence.

 • The dative complement is the receiver of the action (indirect object).